Kerstin M. Miller

-Kerstin Miller’s practice deals with all aspects of labor and employer/employee relations, general litigation, ERISA litigation, and business immigration.
+Kerstin Miller’s practice deals with all aspects of labor and employer/employee relations, general litigation, and ERISA litigation.
 She handles a wide range of employment matters for businesses, with a focus on avoiding liability under the host of laws and regulations impacting the workplace.

 Kerstin regularly counsels management on day-to-day human resource law issues, such as leaves of absence, discrimination, reasonable accommodation, and terminations.
 She works closely with clients to prepare key employment documents, including employee handbooks, trade secrets/confidentiality agreements, and separation agreements.
 She also offers training to clients on topics such as harassment avoidance and managers’ legal obligations to employees.